The antiferromagnetic $S=1/2$ Heisenberg model on the ${\text{C}}_{60}$ fullerene geometry: Introduction

-Moreover, the {\C} geometry has an interesting connection to the problem of frustrated spin systems.
-These arise on geometries like the triangular~\cite{ZhuWhite_2015,PrelovsekKokalj_2018}, Kagomé~\cite{SindzingreMisguich_2000,MisguichBernu_2005,MisguichSindzingre_2007,JiangWeng_2008,YanHuseWhite_2011,DepenbrockMcCulloch_2012,MeiChen_2017} or pyrochlore lattice~\cite{Schaefer_2020}, with building blocks of three-site clusters that cannot accommodate antiferromagnetic bonds in a commensurate fashion.
-The result are spin-liquid states that are disordered and non-trivial.
-In fullerenes, we instead find 12 pentagon clusters that are also frustrated due to the odd amount of sites, but have no correspondence in the 2D plane, since a tiling by regular pentagons is not possible.
+Apart from trying to approximate the Hubbard model, a spin model on a fullerene-type geometry is interesting on its own, being connected to the problem of frustrated spin systems.
+These arise on non-bipartite geometries like the triangular, kagomé or pyrochlore lattice, with building blocks of three-site clusters that cannot accommodate antiferromagnetic bonds in a commensurate fashion.
+This tends to induce spin-liquid states that are disordered and non-trivial~\cite{SindzingreMisguich_2000,MisguichBernu_2005,MisguichSindzingre_2007,JiangWeng_2008,YanHuseWhite_2011,DepenbrockMcCulloch_2012,MeiChen_2017,Schaefer_2020}.
+In fullerenes, we instead find 12 pentagon clusters that are also frustrated due to the odd amount of sites.
+This has no strict correspondence in the 2D plane, since a tiling by regular pentagons is not possible.
+However, a Cairo tiling is possible by irregular pentagons, resulting in two bonds $J$ and $J'$~\cite{Rousochatzakis_2012}.
+While non-bipartite, this lattice can be divided into two inequivalent sublattices, tends to show ferrimagnetic order, and is thus quite different from our case~\cite{Rousochatzakis_2012}.

 A frustrated spin system is still quite challenging for a theoretical description.
-For example, the infamous sign problem~\cite{Scalettar_1993} inhibits an efficient simulation with the Monte Carlo technique.
-However, tensor-network approaches do not suffer from such a problem. {\C} is in particular well-suited to a solution using the density-matrix renormalization group (DMRG)~\cite{Schollwoeck_2011} due to its finite and very manageable amount of sites.
+For example, the infamous sign problem~\cite{Scalettar_1993} inhibits an efficient simulation with the Quantum Monte Carlo technique.
+However, tensor-network approaches do not suffer from it. {\C} is in particular well-suited to a solution using the density-matrix renormalization group (DMRG)~\cite{Schollwoeck_2011} due to its finite and very manageable amount of sites.